joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 <ContactList />
 ```

-If you are not putting any code inside the component, self-closing tags are usually the best practice.
+If you are not putting any more components or HTML elements inside the component, self-closing tags are usually the best practice.

 ```jsx
 // src/App.js